Texas wildfire kills 1, as officials worry extreme drought could worsen conditions

 And conditions could worsen.
 Large swaths of Texas — from the Dallas and Fort Worth suburbs in the east to Lubbock in the north and Odessa and Midland in the west — are suffering extreme drought conditions.
 Meteorological officials expect winds from the arid southwest to kick up Sunday and Monday, fueling the fire’s spread.

-The National Weather Service on Saturday posted a “critical” fire weather outlook for nearly all of West Texas, plus half of New Mexico, and parts of Oklahoma, Kansas and Nebraska.
+The National Weather Service on Saturday posted a “critical” fire weather outlook for nearly all of West Texas, half of New Mexico, and parts of Oklahoma, Kansas and Nebraska.

 “When it’s as dry as it is out here and as windy as it is, that really allows that fire to spread, and that’s what we’ve seen with the Eastland Complex,” Adam Wiley, a meteorologist at the National Weather Service field office in San Angelo, Tex., told The Washington Post.

-Rapidly warming temperatures around the globe threaten to exacerbate wild fires, international climate experts say, lengthening fire seasons and making the blazes more intense and harmful.
+Rapidly warming temperatures around the globe threaten to exacerbate wild fires, international climate experts say, lengthening fire seasons and making the blazes more harmful.

 Researchers and meteorologists in Texas have worried about spring and summer fires for months after the Lone Star State experienced one of its driest and warmest summers on record, developments closely linked with global warming.

-Temperatures in December in Texas averaged 5 to 9 degrees above normal, a study by experts at Texas A&M University found, worsening the state’s drought and setting the stage for a catastrophic fire season.
+Temperatures in December in Texas averaged 5 to 12 degrees above normal, experts at Texas A&M University found, worsening the state’s drought and setting the stage for a catastrophic fire season.

-“It’s like the entire state moved south for the winter,” Texas A&M atmospheric sciences professor John Nielsen-Gammon told the university’s research blog.
+Meanwhile, said John Nielsen-Gammon, a Texas A&M atmospheric sciences professor, rainfall in Central Texas has increased by 10 percent over the past century, and the last six months of 2021 were wetter than usual.

-“In much of West Texas, it hasn’t rained for over two months.
-The high temperatures increase the rate of evaporation, drying out everything and leading to increased wildfire risk,” he said.
-“Global warming didn’t cause this December to be record-setting, but it did contribute to the margin of victory.”
+Both developments, he said, are caused by rising global temperatures, which intensify storms during some seasons, then parch the landscape during others.

 Even as the fire raged, residents began to pick up the pieces of their lives.
 Robles on Thursday tried to dash home from across town to grab some belongings from her home before the flames closed in.
 A few miles from her house, she had to turn back.
 First responders had blocked the roads.